pal-kamlesh/taskManagement/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Project Approach, Challenges & Trade-offs

+### Development Approach

+When developing this task management application, I focused on creating a clean, modular architecture that separates concerns effectively and promotes maintainability.
+My approach consisted of:

+1. **Backend-First Development**: I built a robust API with Express.js first, ensuring data operations and business logic were solid before moving to the frontend.

+2. **Modular Component Design**: The frontend is structured with reusable components to maintain consistency and reduce duplicate code.

+3. **JWT Authentication**: I implemented a secure authentication system using JWTs to protect user data while maintaining a good user experience.

+4. **Responsive UI**: The application is fully responsive to provide a seamless experience across devices of different sizes.

+### Challenges Faced

+During development, I encountered several challenges:

+1. **State Management**: As the application grew, managing state across components became complex.
+I solved this by implementing React Context API for global state management, particularly for authentication state.

+2. **Form Validation**: I used express-validator on the backend and custom validation hooks on the frontend to ensure data integrity.

+3. **Error Handling**: I developed a standardized error middleware on the backend and consistent error handling patterns on the frontend.

+### Trade-offs

+Several trade-offs were made during development:

+1. **Client-side Filtering and Sorting**: Currently, task filtering, sorting, and searching are implemented on the frontend.
+This approach works well for smaller datasets but may impact performance as the number of tasks grows.
+A future improvement would be to implement server-side filtering, sorting, and pagination to handle larger datasets more efficiently.

+2. **JWT Storage**: I chose to store JWTs in localStorage for simplicity, though this comes with some security considerations.
+A more secure approach would be to implement HTTP-only cookies for production use.

+3. **Error Feedback**: The current error handling is functional but basic.
+A more comprehensive error logging system would be beneficial.

+4. **Offline Support**: The application currently doesn't support offline mode, which could be implemented using service workers in a future update.

+5. **Reducing loading**: For every action performed there is noticable amout of loading delay, which could be improved which could be handeled more gracefully.

+These trade-offs represent areas for potential future improvement as the application scales and evolves.

 ## License

 This project is licensed under the MIT License.